Pavana-karanth/Pavana-karanth/README.md

 📌 I'm Pavana P Karanth, a sophmore pursuing Computer Science Engineering (Major) and Psychology (Minor) 💅🏽.

-📌 I like cats, books and coding (Lovely, I know 🐥)
+📌 I like cats, books and coding 🐥

-📌 My interests in Tech currently include Artificial Intelligence, Machine Learning, and a bit of web development.
+📌 My interests in Tech currently include Artificial Intelligence, Machine Learning and Data Analysis.
 I'm more into how we can use ML for cognitive and behavioural psychology :D

 📌 I'm actively seeking internships and research opportunities in this area 🔬📒.